J. T. Hellstrom: Storylines

-J. T. seemingly reappears after his death but was later revealed to be Nicholas Newman wearing a prosthetic mask impersonating J. T. in order to get revenge on Victor and regain custody over Christian by exposing documents regarding Victor's health issues following the attack.
+J. T. seemingly reappears after his presumed death but was later revealed to be Nicholas Newman wearing a prosthetic mask impersonating J. T. in order to get revenge on Victor and regain custody over Christian by exposing documents regarding Victor's health issues following the attack.
 In March 2019, Nikki, Victoria, and Sharon were hiding out at the Abbott cabin when they managed to escape their transportation to prison, while Billy and Nick tried to set a trap for J.T. when they grew suspicious that he could possibly be still alive.
-Much to the women’s surprise J.T. showed up to the cabin, revealing himself to be alive.
+Much to the women's surprise J.T. showed up to the cabin, revealing himself to be alive.
 He orders them to tie each other up and holds them at gunpoint as they try to make sense as to how he survived.
 He tells them that a water pipe had busted in the grave which pushed him into the drain system and he woke up in a river, and grabbed onto a nearby limb for survival.
 J.T. then starts displaying strange behaviour to the ladies when he appears to be in distress from pain coming from his head.
 Victoria obviously senses that something is wrong with him and pleads with J.T. to let them all go so she can get him help.
-J.T. picks up a fire poker and starts smashing things in the room in a fit of rage which busts a gas pipe in the fire place.
+J.T. picks up a fire poker and starts smashing things in the room in a fit of rage which busts a gas pipe in the fireplace.
 A gas leak transpires and J.T. collapses to the floor as Nikki, Victoria and Sharon panic, and eventually pass out while tied up.
 They are all soon rescued by Victor, Nick, Billy, and Rey, and the women are remanded back into police custody while J.T. is taken to the hospital where it is revealed that he has had a brain tumour pushing against his brain for years.
 Victoria and the rest of the ladies are released and J.T. apologizes to Victoria for all the pain he had put her through.
 J.T. is later sent off to prison to do some time.